BarreraClaudia/mini-message-board/README.md

 | Porcelain | `#F0F4EF` | Page background                  |
 | Dry Sage  | `#BFCC94` | Secondary accent, empty states   |

+Form validation errors use a dedicated `--error` color (a deep berry tone) rather than a generic red, to stay in harmony with the rest of the palette.

 **Type**

 - Display: [Fraunces](https://fonts.google.com/specimen/Fraunces) (italic) for headings